How to Celebrate St. Patrick’s Day in New Orleans

 Downtown Irish Club Annual Grand Marshall Party Bus

-The club will be meeting at the Ugly Dog Saloon (401 Andrew Higgins Blvd.) and will head out on a party bus for a “mobile bar crawl.”
-There are about five scheduled pub stops before the bus returns the revelers to the Ugly Dog Saloon.
+The club typically meets in a bar downtown (the 2025 route TBA) and heads out on a party bus for a “mobile bar crawl.”
+There are about five scheduled pub stops before the bus returns the revelers to the gathering spot.
 You don’t have to be a club member to ride, though you are asked to wear “traditional Irish colors, your parade tuxedo, or kilt for this ride.”
-The cost is $25 per person and includes free Guinness at each stop and on the bus.
+The cost to march includes free Guinness at each stop and on the bus.
 You can reserve your seat on the club’s website.

 Downtown Irish Club St. Patrick’s Day Parade

-Sunday, March 17, 2024, 6:30 p.m.
+Monday, March 17, 2025, 7 p.m.

 As you can see, there’s plenty to see and do to celebrate St. Patrick’s Day, and it’s not limited to Uptown or the French Quarter.
 Speaking of, check out our guide on how to spend St. Patrick’s Day without leaving the French Quarter, plus our list of highly recommended Irish pubs in the French Quarter.

-Are you visiting New Orleans this spring?
 Take advantage of Alder Hotel’s specials, group rates, and best-rate guarantee for greater savings to spend on New Orleans famous cuisine and enjoy everything this magnificent city has to offer.
 Reserve your room today!

 Also, consider booking a guided tour of the famous St. Louis Cemetery No. 1 to experience the hauntingly beautiful past of New Orleans.
 And, for easy, informative sightseeing, we recommend the City Sightseeing New Orleans city tour on the open-top, double-decker bus.
 It runs every 30 minutes through the Garden District, French Quarter, and CBD.
 You can hop on and off anytime!